 Table of Contents

 Rogue Fitness has been teasing us with their Deep Dish Plates for some time.
 As soon as they released them, I ordered a set of each size to give me a good idea for a review.
 After using them for quite a few training sessions including deadlifts, squats, bench press, and many other movements, it’s pretty clear that these are a premiere plate.
 They weigh accurate on the scale, are smooth as glass on the back and edges (so smooth in fact that I was able to make a sunny side up egg on the back, not joking,) and look as good as they perform.
 There are some downsides to deep dish plates, but there’s little question that these last for generations.
+Be sure to also check out the best bumper plates guide here.

 As one of the most anticipated Rogue Releases for 2020, I was super excited to finally get my hands on these.
 The Rogue Deep Dish Plates are one of the first products to be produced at Rogue’s newly employed foundry in Cadillac Michigan alongside their new E-Coat Kettlebells that we’ve reviewed.